Rolaski/Smart-Data-Cluster/README.md

 ## Running the Application

+### Generating .csv file
+User can generate a new .csv file using `generator.py` or use the existing `sales_data.csv` file which will be selected in the web application for analysis.
+Both the generator and the finished .csv file are located in the `/data` folder.

 ### Installed Dependencies
 The application requires the following dependencies, which can be installed via pip: <br>
 ```